wongjiahau/Pineapple/README.md

 # Pineapple language
 ## Say goodbye to WTFs.
 Yes, `Pineapple` is designed to reduced the WTFs of developers.
+The **W** in the WTF may stands for Why, When, What, How.

 ## What are the WTFs?
 - What is this statement doing?